devopsacademyau/academy/classes/05class/make/README.md

 ## Makefile
 The Makefile contains the targets and instructions that will be used when the Make utility is executed.
 It can contain variables, conditions (`if` and `else`) and loops (like `for`).

 As you can see the Makefile can be very complex and it can be used for multiple purposes.
-For this course and the pupose of what we'll be mostly using, we'll only cover the basics of it.
+For this course and the purpose of what we'll be mostly using, we'll only cover the basics of it.

 ## Running some Code
 Let's get our hands into the Make utility and see how it works.